-- Criminal Homicide - Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a caseby-case basis to determine if the individual is believed to be an on-going threat to the larger SMU community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Crime Alert, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Oakland/Sacramento/San Mateo/Fresno Police Departments) - Major incidents of arson - Other crimes as determined necessary by the Chair of the Crisis Response Team, the President, or their designee in their absence.
+- Criminal Homicide - Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a caseby-case basis to determine if the individual is believed to be an on-going threat to the larger SMU community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Crime Alert, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Oakland/Sacramento/San Mateo/Fresno Police Departments)

+- Major incidents of arson - Other crimes as determined necessary by the Chair of the Crisis Response Team, the President, or their designee in their absence.

-The description of subjects in a case will only be included in the alert if there is a sufficient amount of detail to describe the individual; if the only known descriptors are sex and race, then that will not be included in the alert.
+The subjects in a case will only be included in the alert if there is enough detail to describe the individual; if the only known descriptors are sex and race, it will not be included in the alert.

-The Director of Risk Management, Safety, and Security will draft an email containing the proposed Crime Alert, who may coordinate with the Crisis Response Team or President, then will transmit the email containing the Crime Alert to the University Community as a blast email.
-Updates to the SMU community about any particular case resulting in a crime alert also may be distributed electronically via blast email or posted on the University's Web site.
+The Director of Risk Management, Safety & Security along with the Director of Communications shall create an email with the proposed Crime Alert.
+This will be approved by the Crisis Response Team and/or University President prior to sending to the University Community.
+Updates to the SMU community about any case resulting in a crime alert may also be distributed via email distribution or posted on the University Web site.

-The Crime Alert may also be distributed by ABSMC Security (Oakland), ABSMC Crisis Team (Oakland), SMU Board of Regents, Property Management Offices, and/or to other individuals, as they deem necessary and appropriate.
-Crime Alerts may also be posted in campus buildings, when deemed necessary.
-When a Crime Alert is posted in campus buildings, it shall be printed and be posted in the lobby/entrance area of the affected building(s) for seven (7) days.
+Crime Alerts may also be distributed by SMU Board of Regents, Property Management Office representatives, etc. as necessary and appropriate for timely notification.
+Crime Alerts may be posted in campus buildings when deemed necessary.
+When a Crime Alert is posted in campus buildings, it shall be printed and posted in the lobby/entrance area of the affected building(s) for seven (7) days.

-The department does not issue Crime Alerts for the above listed crimes if:
+The department shall not issue Crime Alerts for the above listed crimes if:

-- 1. The subject(s) is/are apprehended by the local PD and the threat of imminent danger for members of the SMU community has been mitigated by the apprehension. - 2.
-If the Director of Risk Management, Safety, and Security was not notified of the crime in a manner that would allow the posting of a "timely" warning for the community.
-A general guideline will include a report that is filed more than five days after the date of the alleged incident may not allow the Director of Risk Management, Safety, and Security to post a "timely" warning to the community.
-This type of situation will be evaluated on a case-by-case basis.
+- 1. The person involved is/are apprehended by PD and the threat of imminent danger for SMU community members has been mitigated by the apprehension. - 2.
+If the University Leadership in charge of distribution of warnings are not notified of the crime in a manner allowing posting of a "timely" community warning, the situation and potential threat shall be evaluated on a case-by-case basis. - For example, if report was filed more than five days after the date of the alleged incident, and notification to University Leaders was provided only at the time of this delayed report a "timely" warning to the community is negated.